Ethan-Roelf/sql-warehouse-project/README.md

 # Data Warehouse and Analytics Project

 This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
-Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.
+Designed as a portfolio project, it highlights industry best practices in:
+- Data modelling
+- Window functions
+- DML,DDL
+- Data cleansing and standardizaion
+- Star schema
+- Slowly Changing Dimensions(SCDs)

 ---
 ## Data Architecture